octo-technology/OpenTezos/docs/explorer/private-indexer.md

 First, a private network has to be set up.
-The quickest way to set up a private Tezos network is to use Ganache (see Dapp module for more details).
+The quickest way to set up a private Tezos network is to use Ganache (see the [Build a Dapp module](/dapp) for more details).
 Ganache is a npm module, that can set up a personal private network.
 Ganache provides 10 accounts when it starts, displayed in the logs.

 The raffle smart contract, developed in the LIGO module, will be used.
-It will be migrated onto our private network with the _Truffle_ configuration detailed in the Dapp module.
+It will be migrated onto our private network with the _Truffle_ configuration detailed in the [Build a Dapp module](/dapp).

 ## Installing the prerequisites
 A github repository is available here: